 Shopify Theme Constraints with Liquid

-Shopify theme work is not just HTML, CSS, and JavaScript with a different file extension.
+Shopify theme work is not ordinary HTML, CSS and JavaScript with a different file extension.

-Liquid gives the theme access to store data, but it also defines the boundary.
-Some things are easy because Shopify exposes the right objects.
-Some things are awkward because the theme cannot control every part of the platform.
-Some things should not be solved in the theme at all.
+Liquid gives the theme access to Shopify store data, but it also defines the boundary.
+Some work is easy because Shopify exposes the right objects.
+Some work is awkward because the theme cannot control every part of the platform.
+Some work should stay inside Shopify rather than being moved into a custom front‑end.

 Liquid Runs Before the Browser